 Simply put, because it’s the best.
-But don’t take our word for it—US News and World Report named Grand Rapids #19 on its “100 Best Places to Live in the US” for its “healthy job market, affordable housing, and outdoor recreational activities.”
+But don’t take our word for it — US News and World Report named Grand Rapids #19 on its “100 Best Places to Live in the US” for its “healthy job market, affordable housing, and outdoor recreational activities” and Vogue Magazine listed Grand Rapids as one of the top places to buy a home in 2018 (see a full list of Grand Rapids rankings, here).
 Whether you’re in search of a beach, a craft brew, unique cuisine or the world’s biggest art competition, Grand Rapids and West Michigan have something for everyone.

 Grand Rapids was named as the best city to raise a family by Forbes magazine, beating out other larger and better-known metro areas.
 The magazine cited the city’s excellent schools, easy commute and low cost of living as key reasons why Grand Rapids topped the list.
 Not only that, but Midwestern friendliness can be epitomized by the attitudes of those living in Grand Rapids.

 Families make up a large part of the area’s population.
 In fact, almost a third of the households in Grand Rapids have children under the age of 18.
 Perhaps because of this, there is no shortage of activities and events for families and children to enjoy, including the Children’s Gardens at Frederick Meijer Gardens or the Grand Rapids Children’s Museum.